Briars Rugby Union Code of Conduct

 - Show respect for your own team`s opponents.
 Without them there would be no game.

-- Condemn the use of violence in all forms.
+- Condemn the use of violence, abuse, and discrimination in all forms

 - Respect the referee`s decisions.
-If there is any concern about a referee`s decision or any other aspect of the game, it should be raised with your child`s coach.
+If there is any concern about a referee`s decision or any other aspect of the game, it should be raised the coach of the playing team, or a committee member.
 Under no circumstances is the official`s honesty or judgement to be questioned in public.

 - If you need to ask questions or require assistance, speak to the team captain in the first instance, if they are not contactable, then speak to the team coach.